 The term sacred geometry describes the geometrical laws which create everything in existence.
-This term has been used by mathematicians, geometricians, spiritual seekers, anthropologists, and archaeologists to encompass the religious, philosophical, and spiritual beliefs that have sprung up around geometry in all the major cultures during the course of human history.
+This term has been used by mathematicians, geometricians, spiritual seekers, artists, anthropologists, and archaeologists to encompass the religious, philosophical, and spiritual beliefs that have sprung up around geometry in all the major cultures during the course of human history.
 The geometrical laws derived from the flower of life produce the blueprint of the one consciousness that created life and existence.

 We have a unique ability to subconsciously recognize geometric order from transitory chaos.
 We value highly the harmonic proportions contained in design that are bound by the laws of sacred geometry, which is itself the embodiment of harmonic waves of energy, melody and universal proportion.

 Primeval Culture, including Hindus, Egyptians, Greeks, Christians, believes that certain geometric patterns or shapes are recurring in nature.
 For example; a snail’s shell is a spiral, the cells of a honeycomb are hexagons, and the passion flower grows in a logarithmic spiral.
 These standard forms are now known as sacred geometry.
 These shapes were broken down by the ancients into numerous mathematical formulas; various numbers and specific symbols that they believed were the foundation for everything in the Universe.